Govt must ensure code of ethics are followed in digital media space: Parl panel | Technology

 - India

-The Parliamentary Standing Committee on Communications and Information Technology in its 27th report on 'Ethical Standards in Media Coverage', presented in Parliament, said it hoped that the Information Technology (Guidelines for Intermediaries and Digital Media Ethics Code) Rules, 2021, “will go a long way in regulating digital media content”.

-“The committee impressed upon the Ministry of Information and Broadcasting (MIB) to ensure that adequate consultations take place with all stakeholders and that oversight of digital media may be exercised while fully preserving their right to freedom of expression,” it said.
+Observing that social media platforms have placed journalism in the hands of citizens, a parliamentary panel on Wednesday asked the government to ensure code of ethics is followed in the digital media space while preserving the right to freedom of expression.
+The Parliamentary Standing Committee on Communications and Information Technology in its 27th report on 'Ethical Standards in Media Coverage', presented in Parliament, impressed upon the Ministry of Information and Broadcasting (MIB) “to ensure that adequate consultations take place with all stakeholders and that oversight of digital media may be exercised while fully preserving their right to freedom of expression.”

-It also hoped that the MIB along with the Ministry of Electronics and Information and Technology “will work coherently and in tandem to ensure that the code for ethics is followed by digital media also”.

 The panel observed that social media platforms, like Facebook, WhatsApp, Instagram, Twitter, etc. have placed journalism in the hands of the citizens.

-“Citizens use their personal recording devices including cell phones to capture events and post them on the internet,” it noted.
+Citizens use their personal recording devices including cell phones to capture events and post them on the internet, it noted.
+The panel also considered the issue of unregulated content made available through online and OTT (over-the-top) platforms “which had hitherto escaped any architecture of regulation.”
+“During the Covid pandemic, more and more people have resorted to these platforms due to closure of cinema halls.
+The committee is conscious that the information and content portrayed on such platforms can impact viewers, including minor children,” it said.
+“At the same time, the committee acknowledges that OTT platforms offer freedom to the individual user to decide what to watch, a freedom that should not be abridged by the heavy hand of government,” the panel said.

+Referring to the latest 'The Information Technology (Guidelines for Intermediaries and Digital Media Ethics Code) Rules, 2021' notified in February this year, the panel said it hoped that the new rules and guidelines would go a “long way in ensuring transparency and accountability for social media platforms with a robust oversight mechanism by the government.”
+It also hoped that the MIB along with the Ministry of Electronics and Information and Technology will work coherently and in tandem to ensure that the code for ethics is followed by digital media also.

+The report said that any regulation must have checks and balances to ensure that it is neither misused nor violative of Articles 14, 19 and 21 of the Constitution.
+“The committee therefore expects both the ministries to promote better inter-ministerial coordination, systematic awareness creation about these new rules/guidelines, etc., so that the rules are implemented effectively to ensure accountability of online/OTT platforms,” it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)